 The Supreme Court of Michigan held that restrictions were upon defendants' lot while it was still in the hands of common owners.
-Further, the abstract of title to defendants' lot revealed the common owners and the record showed deeds of lots in the plat were restricted to perfect and carry out the general plan which resulted in a reciprocal negative easement upon defendants' lot and all lots within its scope.
-Defendants and their predecessors in title were bound by constructive notice under the recording acts.
+Furthermore, the Court ruled that the abstract of title to defendants' lot revealed the common owners and the record showed deeds of lots in the plat were restricted to perfect and carry out the general plan that resulted in a reciprocal negative easement upon defendants' lot and all lots within its scope.
+According to the Court, defendants and their predecessors in title were bound by constructive notice under the recording acts.
 For 30 years, the united interests of all persons interested had carried out the common purpose of making and keeping all lots strictly residential, and defendants were the first to depart therefrom.
 Hence, the Court upheld the decree enjoining the defendants from erecting a gasoline station at the rear end of their lot.
 However, the Court held that work already completed on building need not be torn down if the building could be utilized for purpose within restriction.